DuckyBoi-XD/BlackDuck-Python/README.md

 # BlackDuck

 BlackDuck is a game commonly known as blackjack.
 I switched all the jacks with ducks (text) and added the most common actions, hitting, standing, doubling down and spliting.
-The game is made susing Python and main game in inclosed in a menu where you can see information, change settings and regroup youer money.
+The game is made using Python and main game in inclosed in a menu where you can see information, change settings and regroup youer money.

+You can play this on your terminal/command prompt that has python 3 and pip installed.
+You can install the game following the '**How to play BlackDuck**'

 ## Features